About Polar Jewelry

-A love for experimentation and playing with different elements is in the DNA of Polar Jewelry.
-The two founders themselves have combined their nontraditional creative backgrounds to create a unique hybrid aesthetic for their jewelry.
-Louise Kaiser studied Industrial & Product Design at Central St Martins and worked in London for seven years.
+A love for experimentation is in the DNA of Polar Jewelry.
+The two founders themselves have combined their untraditional creative backgrounds to create a unique hybrid aesthetic for their jewelry.
+Louise Kaiser studied Industrial & Product Design at Central St Martins, and worked in London for seven years.
 Anne Sofie Fenneberg is an award-winning sculptor and artist.
 In 2017, she graduated with a Master's from the Royal Danish Academy of Fine Arts.
-The application of their skills from these complementary crafts into jewelry-making, ensures a product that is equally artistic, functional and distinctive.
+The application of their skills from these complementary crafts into jewelry-making ensures an artistic, functional and distinctive product.

 Why Bamboo corals?

-ProductionOur production is dedicated to sustainability and is a part of The United Nations Global Compact.
-They promote labor and human rights, anti-corruption and the protection of the environment.
-It is a member of the Responsible Jewellery Council that provides an international standard on responsible practice in the jewelry business.
+Polar Jewelry's production is dedicated to sustainability and is a part of The United Nations Global Compact.
+The initiative promotes labor and human rights, anti-corruption and the protection of the environment.
+It is also a member of the Responsible Jewellery Council that provides an international standard for responsible practices in the jewelry business.

-Social consciousness has been in Polar Jewelry’s heart from the beginning.
-Therefore, we have a collaboration with Foreningen Grønlandske børn, which you can read more about below:
+Social consciousness has been at Polar Jewelry’s heart from the beginning.
+That is why we collaborate with Foreningen Grønlandske Børn.
+You can read more about them below: